 Solar energy heats up all of our water.
 We welcome the Cook Islands Renewable Energy Chart Implementation.
-Aitutaki has started the installation of solar power panels.
-Consequently, we will be able to use renewable energy as the source of our electrical power in the near future.
+Aitutaki has installed solar power panels, which produce 20% of the total power.
+Etu Moana plans to install its own solar power pannels in 2023, so we will be able to use 100% renewable energy as the source of our electrical power.

 The pristine, healthy Aitutaki rain water is collected and purified at the resort and provided to our guests in each villa.

 By using as little packing material as possible we contribute to reduce our waste production.
 Glass bottles are used whenever possible.